l50/goutils/docs/README.md

 afero.Fs and Repo to create a new README.md file in each directory containing a Go package.
 It uses a specified template file for generating the README files.

+It will ignore any files or directories listed in the .docgenignore file found at the root of the repository.
+The .docgenignore file should contain a list of files and directories to ignore, with each entry on a new line.

 **Parameters:**

 fs: An afero.Fs instance for mocking the filesystem for testing.

 repo: A Repo instance representing the GitHub repository containing the Go packages.

 templatePath:  A string representing the path to the template file to be